Contact us

 National Parks Board (NParks) / Animal & Veterinary Service (AVS) regulates veterinarians and assesses complaints regarding professional conduct.

-The complainant should, where possible, attempt to resolve the issue directly with the veterinarian or the clinic’s veterinary manager.
-You can lodge a complaint with AVS if you have ascertained that the matter cannot be resolved or if direct resolution is not an appropriate course of action.
+You may lodge a complaint with AVS if you have determined that the matter cannot be resolved or if direct resolution is inappropriate.

 Reporting an adverse event